brucecui97/habitat_interface/README.md

     ![episode_spec_data](images/episode_spec_data.png)

+2. Simplify the procedures to run Habitat with ROS.
+For example, eliminate the need to manually comment out lines in .bashrc to run system's default ROS.
+Currently I'm searching/developing a robust method to run ROS in a python2.7 Anaconda environment.

-2. Add a simple script to convert habitat generated top down maps to ROS/Rviz compatible maps so that ground truth map can be displayed when doing ROS navigation
+3. Add a simple script to convert habitat generated top down maps to ROS/Rviz compatible maps so that ground truth map can be displayed when doing ROS navigation
-3. Improve multithreading implementation of hab_ros_interface.py to optimize for performance
+4. Improve multithreading implementation of hab_ros_interface.py to optimize for performance
-4. Add unit tests and ROS node tests
+5. Add unit tests and ROS node tests